RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ## Art Direction

-Art direction is the process of
+Art direction is the process of selecting art assets based on the context in which they are used.

 ### Inline SVG

+Page authors using _inline SVG_ can use theme tokens to style graphics.

 ```html
 <svg slot="header" width="80" height="80">